BennyDeeDev/hugo-bearcub/README.md

     twitter = "example" # Twitter handle (without '@')
     facebook_admin = "0000000000" # Facebook Page Admin ID

   # Author metadata.
-This is mostly used for the RSS feed of your site, but the
-  # email is also added to the footer of each post.
+  # The email is also added to the footer of each post.
 You can hide the "reply to"
   # link by using a `hideReply` param in front matter.
   [params.author]
-    name = "John Doe" # Your name as shown in the RSS feed metadata email = "me@example.com" # Added to the footer so readers can reply to posts
+    name = "John Doe" # Your name as shown email = "me@example.com" # Added to the footer so readers can reply to posts
 ```